davisp/jiffy/README.md

 The options for decode are:

-* `{bytes_per_iter, N}` where N &gt;= 0 - This controls the number of
-  bytes that Jiffy will process before yielding back to the VM.
-The mechanics of this yield are completely hidden from the end user.
 * `return_maps` - Tell Jiffy to return objects using the maps data type on VMs that support it.
 This raises an error on VMs that don't support maps.